Shovidhyan/Travelland/README.md

 # TravelLand

 **TravelLand** is a modern, responsive website designed to showcase beautiful travel destinations.
-Built using React and Tailwind CSS, this project provides a seamless experience for users to explore and plan their travel adventures.
+This project provides a seamless experience for users to explore and plan their travel adventures.

 ## Features